one2nc/cloudlens/README.md

 ## Documentation

-Please refer to our [Cloudlens documentation](https://one2n.gitbook.io/docs/) to know more.
+Please refer to our [cloudlens documentation](https://one2n.gitbook.io/docs/) to know more.

 ## Key Bindings